CreamelStudio/DJI_RC_N1_to_Xbox_controller/README.md

  - For Mavic Mini or a Python interface, take a look at [justin97530/miniDjiController](https://github.com/justin97530/miniDjiController)
  - For DJI Mini 2 or a Python interface, take a look at [usatenko/DjiMini2RCasJoystick](https://github.com/usatenko/DjiMini2RCasJoystick)
  - For DJI Phantom 3 take a look at [mishavoloshchuk/mDjiController](https://github.com/mishavoloshchuk/mDjiController)
+ - Produced by fixing a project that does not work - Original version (https://github.com/IvanYaky/DJI_RC-N1_SIMULATOR_FLY_DCL)
 -----------------------------------------------------------------------------